Tong Wang

 July 2023

-Article - Functional universality in slow-growing microbial communities arises from thermodynamic constraints
+Article - Functional convergence in slow-growing microbial communities arises from thermodynamic constraints

 Ashish George, Tong Wang, Sergei Maslov, ISME Journal, 2023